Nettsu/launchpad-mk2-bitwig/README.md

   you are currently at.
 - The 'User 2' button turns them into a 9th column of clip launching buttons
 - The 'Mixer' button makes them launch scenes

+Press the 'Session' button to switch between clip launcher and an isomorphic keyboard mode (Push-style layout).